French Motorcycle Brands

 MBK Logo

-One of the leading French motorcycle companies, MBK, is an offshoot of the oldest French bike manufacturer, Motobecane.
+One of the leading French motorcycle companies, MBK is an offshoot of the oldest French motorcycle manufacturer, Motobecane.
 Its founders were Charles Benoit and Abel Bardin.
-The company first introduced a two-wheeled unit equipped with a propulsion system under the brand name in 1923.
-Within seven years, the company received the largest representative of the French motorcycle industry, entering the list of world leaders in this field until the fifties of the last century.
-In the crisis year of 1981, the company went bankrupt, and after three years, it was acquired by the Japanese motorcycle concern, Yamaha.
-At the same time, the brand name was shortened to an abbreviation – MBK.
+The company first introduced a two-wheeled machine with a power plant under its trademark in 1923.
+After seven years, the company became the largest representative of the French motorcycle industry, becoming one of the world leaders in this field until the fifties of the last century.
+In the year of the crisis in 1981, the company went bankrupt, and three years later, it was acquired by the Japanese motorcycle company Yamaha.
+In this case, the brand’s name was reduced to MBK.

-The name of the company is a combination of two words for moto and bike.
-The new owner changed the logo to three letters, which is still used today.
-Visually, the sign represents these three letters of the abbreviation, executed in bright blue lowercase letters in a font similar in type to Shapiro Base Plus.
-It is complemented by a sign in the form of a circle tilted to one side, symbolizing a wheel and two hemispheres tilted to the other side, which creates a visual perception of the sign as a symbol of the perpetual motion of an atom, depicted schematically.
+The company’s name combines two words – “moto” and “bike.”
+The new owner changed the logo to three letters, which are used today.
+Visually, the sign represents these three letters of the abbreviation in bright blue lowercase letters in a font similar in lettering to Shapiro Base Plus.
+It is complemented by a sign in the form of a circle tilted to one side, symbolizing a wheel, and two hemispheres tilted to the other side, which creates a visual perception of the mark as a symbol of the perpetual motion machine of the atom, depicted schematically.

 Voxan